 The Numbers That Matter

-The combined track record across Motley Fool Epic’s four scorecards tells a compelling story:
+The combined track record across Motley Fool Epic’s four scorecards is not one story.
+It is four:

-The critical insight here is time.
-Stock Advisor picks held for 10+ years have a 91.9% win rate with average returns of 3,821%.
-Picks held under one year show a 57% win rate and modest returns.
-Motley Fool Epic’s philosophy demands patience, and the data proves that patience pays.
+The critical insight on the winning sleeves is time.
+Stock Advisor picks held for 10+ years show a 92.9% win rate with average returns of 4,110%.
+Rule Breakers names held 10+ years hit a 98.6% win rate.
+Picks held under one year are a coin flip.
+Motley Fool Epic’s philosophy demands patience, and the data on the growth sleeves proves that patience pays.

-The top performers in the bundle include names like NVIDIA (+115,479%), Netflix (+44,235%), and Tesla (+19,932%).
+The top performers in the bundle include names like NVIDIA (Stock Advisor) and Tesla (+16,224% inside Rule Breakers).
 These multi-baggers drive the overall returns, and they only happened because investors held through enormous drawdowns along the way.

 Where Motley Fool Epic Excels